mitrilmad/study/README.md

 ## Study

-- resources after golang study
+- resources after golang study.
-**there is no arrangement for a couple of time**
+- **there is no arrangement for a couple of time.**